-Experimentation in logic course reform at the UPJV
+Experimentation in logic course reform at the UPJV in 2023

 It has been four years since in January 2020 I started teaching the logic course for the first-year students at the Department of Computer Science at the University of Picardie Jules Verne (UPJV) in France.

 The first "World Logic Day" was held just on January 14, 2020, so my logic course are held every year on the occasion of « World Logic Day » （https://unesdoc.unesco.org/ark:/48223/pf0000371483_fre）：

 - A dynamic and global annual celebration of World Logic Day aims at fostering international cooperation, promoting the development of logic, in both research and teaching, supporting the activities of associations, universities and other institutions involved with logic, and enhancing public understanding of logic and its implications for science, technology and innovation.

 My basic idea is that I hope to use logic not only as a tool for science and technology, but also as a practice of "critical thinking".
 Therefore, I have experimented with a reform of the logic course with my colleagues, and the main elements of which are as follows.